 AAUW-Texas established a new Educational Opportunities Foundation fellowship fund in honor of former Governor Ann Richards.
 In October, 2008, the AAUW Board approved the Ann Richards American Fellowship and assigned fund number 4324.

-COMMEMORATIVE PIN: Donors of $100 (or more) will receive a beautiful Texas lone star on a field of red, white and blue, and philanthropy recognition for their Branch.
 Pick Ann Richards American Fellowship from the Fellowship dropdown on the AAUW donation page to make a direct donation.

 American Fellowships support women doctoral candidates completing dissertations and scholars seeking funds for postdoctoral research leave or for preparing completed research for publication.

 Applicants must be U.S. citizens or permanent residents.
 One-year postdoctoral research leave fellowships, dissertation fellowships, and summer/short-term research publication grants are offered.

 Designate your branch and/or individual AAUW Funds contributions to fund # 4324.
 Our commitment is to reach the American Fellowship level of $200,000, after which this fund will become part of a long—since 1888—and illustrious history of women supporting women to achieve their academic and professional goals.

 Within the first 9 months, AAUW Texas members raised more than 10% of the total needed, but we have a long way and a shorter time.